The pub is at the heart of our community but to us that means more than just location.

 An Osprey Project – Whitehaven Bus Station

-We’re very excited to here that our owners Osprey Management Group will operate a new venue based in Whitehaven’s iconic former bus station.
-There’ll be a 100 seater cafe/bar on the ground floor and office space above.
-Sellafield Ltd is investing £2.6m into the bus station project and the North Shore scheme is led by BEC, with the help of partners including Copeland Borough Council and Whitehaven Harbour Commissioners.
+We were very excited to hear that our owners Osprey Management Group would be operating a new venue based in Whitehaven’s iconic former bus station; a 100 seater cafe/bar on the ground floor named ‘The Peddler’, with office and startup space on the floor above, operated as a Barclays Eagle Lab.
+Sellafield Ltd invested £2.6m into the bus station project as part of the North Shore scheme led by BEC, with the help of partners including Copeland Borough Council and Whitehaven Harbour Commissioners.

 We’re delighted that Osprey was selected for this project because of our community credentials; to quote Michael Pemberton, chief executive of BEC; “The development revives neglected places.
 Craig Lowery and the team at Osprey have taken a similar approach to developments, choosing places that need to be revitalised and returned to the communities that house them, providing leisure spaces for society to thrive and supporting employment opportunities on the coast of Cumbria.”
 Read more here

-Image courtesy of the Times & Star shows Rob Miller of BEC with Osprey directors Lucinda Brown and Craig Lowery, in front of the development site.
+Images: the first one courtesy of the Times & Star shows Rob Miller of BEC with Osprey directors Lucinda Brown and Craig Lowery, in front of the site at an early stage in the development.
+And the completed Bus Station featuring The Peddler’s main entrance, image courtesy of Sellafield Ltd.